The Making of Latex

 The rubber creation process begins at the point of harvesting, when they take latex sap from rubber trees.

 Finally, latex is prevulcanized.
 Prevulcanization involves chemical treatments and gentle heating at low temperatures.
 Once latex is prevulcanized, it is more convenient to transport.
-With more heating, the material can now be made into regular rubber.
+With more heating, the rubber latex material can now be made into regular rubber.

 The manufacturing plant then mixes the synthetic rubber polymers.
 Sometimes, they mix in additional ingredients, depending on the end product for the synthetic latex.

 The plant rolls the rubber into sheets and cuts them into sheets for further processing.
-The most common synthetic rubber processing techniques are:

 - Extrusion